Thixotropy: Natural examples

-Some clays are thixotropic, with their behavior of great importance in structural and geotechnical engineering.
+Some clays are thixotropic, influenced by thermochemical treatment, and their behaviour is of great importance in structural and geotechnical engineering.
 Landslides, such as those common in the cliffs around Lyme Regis, Dorset and in the Aberfan spoil tip disaster in Wales are evidence of this phenomenon.
 Similarly, a lahar is a mass of earth liquefied by a volcanic event, which rapidly solidifies once coming to rest.

-Drilling muds used in geotechnical applications can be thixotropic.
+Drilling fluids used in geotechnical applications can be thixotropic.
 Honey from honey bees may also exhibit this property under certain conditions (such as heather honey or mānuka honey).

 Both cytoplasm and the ground substance in the human body are thixotropic, as is semen.

 Some clay deposits found in the process of exploring caves exhibit thixotropism: an initially solid-seeming mudbank will turn soupy and yield up moisture when dug into or otherwise disturbed.
 These clays were deposited in the past by low-velocity streams which tend to deposit fine-grained sediment.

 A thixotropic fluid is best visualised by an oar blade embedded in mud.
 Pressure on the oar often results in a highly viscous (more solid) thixotropic mud on the high pressure side of the blade, and low viscosity (very fluid) thixotropic mud on the low pressure side of the oar blade.
 Flow from the high pressure side to the low pressure side of the oar blade is non-Newtonian. (i.e., fluid velocity is not linearly proportional to the square root of the pressure differential over the oar blade).